SimGyuJae/Gang/README.md

 "If you want 종강, huh?
 Then take it"

 **CONTROLS**
 Mouse click to drop the Gang(공), and combine them into more bigger Gang
+CAUTION!!
+DO NOT let the Gang to reach the top of the box